 I’ll be honest, we often take advantage of this and pack more than usual.
 On non-cruise vacations, we typically try to pack into as small a bag as possible since we move around a lot.
 With a cruise, we feel as though we can take a bit more with us since we’re not moving often.

 That is especially important on an Alaska cruise where you will need warm layers, even in the height of summer.
 Even on a Caribbean cruise, you’ll likely want casual clothes for sightseeing, nicer clothes for dinner, several bathing suits and maybe even workout clothes.
 Having room for all of this is nice!

 Pro: Seemingly unlimited food and sometimes drinks

-Regardless of whether it is included or costs extra, you are not likely to go hungry on a cruise.
-Additionally, you can usually get food just about any time of the day or night.
+Regardless of whether it is included or costs extra, you certainly will not go hungry on a cruise.
+Additionally, you can usually get food at just about any time of the day or night.
 And, yes, the food is typically very good.
 Of course, this depends on your personal preferences and expectations.
 I’ll just say that we’ve never been disappointed by the food on a cruise.

 If getting unlimited drinks is important to you, be sure to look for that perk as you are booking your cruise.